-The volatility of the Plan is directly related to its asset mix, specifically, the balance between the asset classes chosen in the asset mix reflected in Section 2.03 (Asset Mix) below.
+The volatility of the Plan is directly related to its asset mix reflected in Section 2.03 (Asset Mix) below.
 Since the Investment Manager does not have the authority to make any type of leveraged investment on behalf of the Plan, the volatility should be similar to the volatility of the Benchmark Portfolio set out in Section 4.02 (Performance Measurement).